Back to Projects

 System

 MORII, defined as "the desire to capture a fleeting experience", is something that occurs in a moment of personal significance.
 The melancholy comes from the fact that we will never be able to preserve these past memories in whole, but throughout our journeys, these internal reflections are also a vibrant acknowledgment of personal growth.
-Just like the tradition of wearing new clothes during lunar new year, we hope to leap into the year of the rabbit with new learnings and beginnings.

 As each designer constructs their own personal interpretation of MORII through fashion, the creative team aims to visually reconstruct and represent these concepts in a system of artifacts with photo driven imagery.

-Process
+Process Notes

 Our team then explored various methods for capturing and altering photographic imagery.
 We delved into the realm of post-editing, experimenting with techniques that intentionally lose information, creating intriguing visual effects.
 Additionally, we dabbled in "inaccurate" captures through 3D scans and long exposure warping, adding a touch of unpredictability to our creative process.
-Each team member delved into possibilities within the medium that aligned with their specific outcome.
-The collaborative effort resulted in a diverse range of approaches, each contributing to the overarching concept of "morii" in their own unique way.

 What better way to tap into emotions like nostalgia than through your own camera roll?